Badges4Languages/Badges4Languages/README.md

 When you import a CSV file, it is possible that you have an error message, but if you have respected the form, the CSV will be imported.

+-- TO DO LIST --
+* Change 'wp' prefix of 'wp_csv_to_db' file to avoid conflict if you install the plugin
+* Implement a page to give issuer information (because now information is in the code).